Y Pwyllgor Cyllid

 What are your thoughts on the inclusion of an independent mediation process, and would this provide a more equitable process for devolved Governments?

 Well, there is, I think, provision for independent mediators, and I was just thinking about that as Paul was answering that last question, because there are a lot of provisions set out in the Government statement about the criteria for appointing an independent mediator.
 So, somebody has thought very carefully about the rules, but hasn't really thought about the process and whether it's desirable or not.
-But, I think independent mediation, if you get the right person—and perhaps I'm being unfair to those rules, because those rules are intended to show what sort of person should be the mediator—if you get the right independent mediator, then that might work.
+But I think independent mediation, if you get the right person—and perhaps I'm being unfair to those rules, because those rules are intended to show what sort of person should be the mediator—if you get the right independent mediator, then that might work.
 But, if you're talking about a political dispute between the UK Government and the Welsh Government, then it's going to be Solomon who is going to be that independent mediator, isn't it?
 [Laughter.]

 I agree with everything Paul says.
 I'd just say that, constitutionally, in the end, an independent mediator between Governments is a bit odd.
 It's giving a lot of power to an unelected individual, and that's quite risky, in some ways.
-But, an independent mediator who offers the solution and develops the solution would be fine.
+But an independent mediator who offers the solution and develops the solution would be fine.
 All that conversation is great, but there are some political problems you can't solve—even Solomon can't solve them.

 I think, in our context, more so it's generally mediating between everybody else and the Treasury, rather than being inter-governmental, because it's within Governments as well that the Treasury holds the purse strings—even dealing with other departments as opposed to other Governments.
 And I think that's the tricky bit—how do you mediate when somebody holds a lot of power, effectively.